MrHuxu/leetcode/README.md

 ## Get Problems in Terminal

 In this repo there is a npm script `npm run f:question`, which can help you fetch the content of the problems in the terminal.
-It will create two files, one is for coding which contains the notations provided by leetcode, another is an empty file which should be filled with the final submisson and will be listed below.
+It will create two files, one is for coding which contains the notations provided by leetcode, another is an empty file which should be filled with the final submission and will be listed below.

 ![](https://github.com/MrHuxu/img-repo/blob/master/leetcode/leetcode2.gif?raw=true)

-## Summissions
+## Submissions

 | Sequence      | Title         | Difficulty  | Submission  |
 | ------------- |:------------- | :----------:| :---------- |